montefiore-ms/ACOPF4TVC/README.md

 # ACOPF4TVC
-Under Construction: A Julia implementation of ACOPF for Tertiary Voltage Control
+A Julia/JuMP implementation of ACOPF for Tertiary Voltage Control.

+Please visit https://orbi.uliege.be/handle/2268/306778 for further details.